NET WORTH: $19.8 billion

 FUNDING AREAS: Education

-OVERVIEW: Rupert Murdoch moves his philanthropy through the Murdoch Foundation, which hasn't given away any sums of late, at least according to public tax filings.
-He may have other avenues of giving, however.
+OVERVIEW: Rupert Murdoch does his grantmaking through the Murdoch Foundation, which has not made many grants of late, at least according to public tax filings.
+He may have other avenues of grantmaking, however.

 BACKGROUND: Rupert Murdoch grew up in Melbourne, where his parents owned two regional newspapers and a radio station.
 He was groomed to take over the family business from an early age, and once in charge expanded it to include holdings in the U.K. and then the U.S., including The New York Post, The Wall St. Journal, Dow Jones, HarperCollins, 21st Century Fox, and Fox Broadcasting Corporation.
 With the largest part of his business holdings in the U.S., Murdoch eventually moved his headquarters here and became a U.S. citizen.

-PHILANTHROPY: If Murdoch is doing any giving, he’s doing so quietly.
+PHILANTHROPY: If Murdoch is doing any grantmaking, he is doing so quietly.
 While his mother was a significant Australian philanthropist, primarily supporting the arts and health-related causes.
 There is a Murdoch Foundation, for which he is listed as the chairman and president, but it holds no assets, and has made no grants since 2008.
-And in the three years prior to that, it had only given out about $6 million in grants, with more than half of that going to the Weill Cornell Medical School.
+And in the three years prior to that, it had only made about $6 million in grants, with more than half of that going to the Weill Cornell Medical School.

 The Murdoch Foundation, Inc